shawngraham/presentations/drew/drew.md

 Note:
 Framing fail in research & professional practice. tendency to spin, frame as win ; leads to inflated claims of success; to value fail means to not play the academic game as we currently find it.

 ---

-## A Taxonomy of Fails

-1 - Technological Failure<br>
-2 - Human Failure<br>
-3 - Failure as Artifact<br>
-4 - Failure as Epistemology<br>
-<p class="fragment fade-up">5 - Failing to Reflect</p>

-Note:
-taxonomy. a strategy for productive fails. move from types 1 & 2 to types 3 & 4. continue the parable of heritagecrowd, the welders: the reporting back, the warts-and-all!
-Croxall and Warnick, working from the perspective of digital pedagogy, identify 4 kinds of fail 1-4, with examples - one thing not mentioned in any of this is the whiteness and maleness of the internet, and of internet culture.
-It might be that everything I’m saying is impossibly tainted by the fact I’m a white guy in tech: and I don’t have the necessary perspective to work out whether or not what I’m saying is dangerous or not.
--The first two refer to what happened; the second two refer to our response and how we react to the first two (*if* we react at all).
-Perhaps there should be a 5th category: 5 - failing to reflect.

----
 ## The Lunatick Moment